electron/onboarding-guide/README.md

 This is a basic guide for getting started with Electron's codebase and its dependent codebases.

-**NB:** It's still a work in progress, so there may be unexpected changes and updates.
+**NB:** This repository remains a work in progress, so there may be unexpected changes and updates.

 # Table of Contents